hfukada/michaelpnash.github.io/_posts/2015-07-10-keyboardio.md

 Even the function key, under the broad part of the thumb, seemed intuitive in a few seconds - I suspect it would not take long to get used to the key layout on this keyboard.

 Even though I was only able to spend 45 minutes or so admiring the model 01, it was well worth it, and I look forward to my very own instance of this impressive keyboard arriving when it's ready.

+I discovered I had made *one* error in backing Keyboardio, which I was able to fix this morning: I only ordered one :) Now I have two on the way - one for at home, one for the office.

 Congratulations to the Keyboardio team, that's quite a piece of hardware you've got there!